mjs/imapclient/README.rst

 string values where lists or tuples would be more appropriate and returns server responses almost unparsed.
-As IMAP server responses can be quite complex this means everyone using imaplib ends up writing their own flimsy parsing routines which break easily.
+As IMAP server responses can be quite complex this means everyone using imaplib ends up writing their own fragile parsing routines.

 Also, imaplib doesn't make good use of exceptions.
 This means you need to check the return value of each call to imaplib to see if what you